thepeacockproject/StateMachineParser/docs/spec.md

 > **Warning**: This node is the only one that is both a condition and an action.

-`$pushunique` is a node via which the game can both check if certain element exists in the array you targeted and add an element into the array you targeted.
-When the given element is already in the array, only one of this element will be retained.
+`$pushunique` is a node with a double purpose:

+- As a condition, it checks if an element is already in an array.
+- As an action, it adds the element to the array if it's not already present.
+- If the condition is true, it performs the action after finishing the evaluation of the condition.

 It should contain two elements:

 - `reference` - An array in which you try to push element.
 - `item` - The element you try to add.

-For _action_ use, this will try to push the `item` to `reference`.
+For *action* use, this will try to push the `item` to `reference`.
 Here's an example:

 ```json5
 // Starting context from definition